MicheleDelliVeneri/ALMASim/README.md

 <pre><code>pip install -r requirements.txt</code></pre>

-7 Generate the sky model cubes:
+7 Generate the sky model cubes: modify the create_models.sh script with the number of cpus-per-task you want to use.
+This is the number of cubes that will be created in parallel.
+This could be set to the maximum number of cores on a given node.

-<pre><code>python generate_models.py models sims params.csv n </code></pre>
+<pre><code>sbatch create_models.sh models sims params.csv 10000 </code></pre>

 where the first parameter <b>models</b> is the name of the directory in which to store the <b>sky models</b> cubes, the second <b>sims</b> is the name of the directory in which to store the simulations, the third <b>params.csv</b> is the name of the .csv file which holds the sources parameters and the fourth <b>n</b> is the number of cubes to generate
 8 Generate the ALMA simulations:
-In order to generate the simulations, we are going to run the <b>alma_simulator.py</b> script in parallel with GNU Parall.
+In order to generate the simulations, we are going to run the <b>run_simulations.sh</b> script in parallel with sbatch.
-First, after running the generate_models.py script, you can see that script not only populated the models directory with the sky models .fits files, but also created the <b>sim_parameters.txt</b> text file.
+First, after running the create_models script, you shoudl first see the models directory0 populated with sky models .fits files, but also a <b>sim_param.csv</b> file in the root folder.
-This file can be used in combination with the <b>generate_sims.sh</b> bash script to generate the simulations in parallel using all available cores.
-To do so type the following:
+This file is used by the <b>run_simulations.sh</b> bash script to generate the simulations in parallel through sbatch.
+To do so first modify the --aray field with the number of sky-models you have previously generated and then run it with the following command:

-<pre><code>parallel  --jobs n --joblog log.txt  --eta --colsep ' ' -a sims_parameters.txt  sh generate_sims.sh
+<pre><code>sbatch run_simulations.sh
  </code></pre>

-where n should be the number of cores on your machine divided by 4.
-The script assumes that you have used all the default parameter name outlined in this README and that the conda environment is called conda6.5.
-If this is not the case, modity the generate_sims.sh script accordingly.
+The script assumes that your conda environment is called conda6.5, otherwise modify its name in the script.
 9 Now that the simulations are concluded, we neet to update the parameters in the <b>params.csv</b> file with the fluxes and continuum values.
 To do so run the following command:

 <pre><code>python generate_parameters.py models sims </code></pre>